CassFaith13/CassFaith13/README.md

 - 👋 Hi, I’m Cassandra.
 -
-- 👀 I’m interested in XR, machine learning and using coding to help make a more accessible and inclusive world for everyone.
+- 👀 I’m interested in XR, machine learning and using coding to help make technology more accessible and inclusive for everyone.
 -
 - 🌱 I’m currently learning Blazor!
 -